chidiugonna/BrainSurfing/mkdocs/docs/surfanalysis/prac91.md

 * Run the `003_projection.sh` script through the docker image as follows:

 ```
-docker run -v $PWD:/mnt --rm -it --entrypoint bash tigrlab/fmriprep_ciftify:v1.3.2-2.3.3 /mnt/003_projection.sh
+docker run -v ${PWD}:/mnt --rm -it --entrypoint bash tigrlab/fmriprep_ciftify:v1.3.2-2.3.3 /mnt/003_projection.sh
 ```

 * This script uses `wb_command -volume-to-surface-mapping` to project the volumetric NIFTI-1 functional MRI data at  `./DATA/MNINonLinear/Results/task-rhymejudgment/task-rhymejudgment.nii.gz` onto the midthickness layer you created in task 1.

 * in wb_view, select **File** > **Close All Files** and then  open the midthickness layer you created in task 1  `amended.sub-01.L.midthickness.32k_fs_LR.surf.gii` from `./output/sub-01` and then open the projected surface overlay  `sub-01.L.midthickness.32k_fs_LR.func.gii` which is in the same directory.

-* Notice that the functional MRI has been sampled on the surface.
+* Change the file from `metricdynconn - sub-01....` to  the `sub-01.L.midthickness.32k_fs_LR.func.gii` layer in the overlay toolbox.
+Notice that the functional MRI has been successfully projected on the surface.
 You can cycle through the different volumes by clicking the time index next to the *Yoke* column in the Overlay Toolbox.
 Unfortunately we are little limited in what we can do with this GIFTI functional overlay in wb_view.

 ![midthickness](../img/005_projection.png)

 * For example we cannot access the functional data values at individual timepoints (instead we see a long list of all the time values) and also each time point is labelled with 'ribbon constrained' rather than the unique time value in seconds.
 ![midthickness](../img/005_projection_list.png)

-* We do have access to the connectivity layer which is created on the fly but we won't be able to see how the left cortex is connected to the right cortex or to sub-cortical structures at the same time.
+* We do have access to the connectivity layer `metricdynconn - sub-01....` which is created on the fly but we won't be able to see how the left cortex is connected to the right cortex or to sub-cortical structures at the same time.
 In the next task we will address the shortcomings of using the GIFTI overlay by creating a CIFTI file which will combine data from both surfaces and subcortical structures into one file.

 ![midthickness](../img/006_connectivity.png)